 How to Make Beijing Roast Duck?

-Beijing's two most famous Roast Duck Restaurants, Quanjude and Bianyifang, each have their own method for making Beijing Roast Duck.
+Beijing's two most famous Roast Duck Restaurants, Quanjude and Bianyifang, each has its own method for making Beijing Roast Duck.
 Quanjude roasts its ducks in an open oven.
-The duck is marinated in their special marinade, and hung in the oven over a wood fire, so the smoke from the fire can help flavor the meat.
-Date, or Pear wood is used, and it takes approximately 40 minutes for the duck to be fully roasted.
-Bianyifang roasts its ducks in a closed oven which uses a straw fire.
+The duck is marinated in their special marinade and hung in the oven over a wood fire, so the smoke from the fire can help flavor the meat.
+Date or Pear wood is used, and it takes approximately 40 minutes for the duck to be fully roasted.
+Bianyifang roasts its ducks in a closed oven that uses a straw fire.
 Before being put into the oven, the duck is filled with soup, so that the duck is roasted on the outside, and boiled on the inside, which adds a unique flavor to the duck.

 How to Eat a Roast Duck?